 Description and Biology

 Puss caterpillars, Megalopyge opercularis, are also called asp caterpillars because of their potent stings.
 They are called puss caterpillars because their thick, fluffy setae resemble the fur of a pussycat.
 Adults are called flannel moths because of their fluffy, wavy, flannel-like scales.
 The moths evidently lay their eggs in batches because young larvae sometimes feed in groups on the surface of the leaf.
 Older larvae devour entire leaves.
-The caterpillars finally spin a dense cocoon in which it spends the winter.
-Two generations occur each year with two peaks of abundance of caterpillars in July and October.
-The winter is spent in the cocoon spun on the host plant.
+Two generations occur each year with peaks of abundance of caterpillars in July and October.
+Second generation caterpillars finally spin a dense cocoon on the host plant in which they spend the winter.
 The cocoon usually has a noticeable bump on the back and on the front there is usually a distinct, round hatch cover (the operculum) through which the moth emerges in the spring (the scientific name opercularis was named for the distinctive operculum.).

 Puss caterpillars are usually not abundant enough to be noticed although rare outbreaks may be widespread and may cause severe defoliation.
 Sevin or one of the Bacillus thuringiensis pesticides should give adequate control although Bt is not very effective on older caterpillars.

 - Common name: puss caterpillar (larva), southern flannel moth (adult), scientific name: Megalopyge opercularis (J. E. Smith 1797) (Insecta: Lepidoptera: Zygaenoidea: Megalopygidae).
 Hall, D. W. 2012 (revised 2019).
 Featured Creatures.
 Entomology & Nematology, FDACS/DPI, EDIS.